 More twists and turns lie ahead, but the field looks narrowed, and the odds that Romney, President Obama’s most formidable potential adversary, prevails are improving.
 Sure, this story line may change, but every day it continues, it is a little less likely to have a different ending.

-This article appears in the Oct.
-18, 2011, edition of National Journal Daily.
+This article appears in the October 18, 2011, edition of NJ Daily.